-Due to how Amazon EC2 virtualizes disks, the first write to any location on an instance's drives will perform slower than subsequent writes.
-For most applications, amortizing this cost over the lifetime of the instance will be acceptable.
+Due to how Amazon EC2 virtualizes disks, the first write to any location on an instance's drives performs slower than subsequent writes.
+For most applications, amortizing this cost over the lifetime of the instance is acceptable.
 However, if you require high disk performance, we recommend initializing drives by writing once to every drive location before production use.